regro/cf-scripts/docs/migrators.rst

 to be migrated, for instance only packages which require ``python``.
 This paired down graph is passed into the migrator, which is then added to the migrators list.
+Many times one can use the ``Rebuild`` class without having to create a custom migrator.
+Custom migrators are used when the internals of the conda-forge system (the various yaml configuration files) need to be changed.

 Example of migrator addition function: